Applicants who are enrolled as doctoral or master’s degree students at Purdue University.

 The courses for the Teaching English Language Learners (TELL) K-12 certificate post to the student’s transcript as a separate area of work; however, the certificate does not constitute teaching licensure.
 Course substitutions are not permitted.

 There is a three-year time limit for completion of the TELL Certificate Program.
 This three-year time limit begins with the semester when the first required course is taken.
 To complete the program, students must complete all courses with a passing grade.
 A student who receives a grade of “D” or “F” in a licensure course may retake the course one time only; this does not change the 3-year time limit for completion of all licensure requirements.
+The P/NP option is not available.

 Admission Requirements for the graduate program for any current degree-seeking graduate student enrolled at Purdue: